 Tag Archives: Nationally defined e-bike classification

-Different types of e-bike displays in the Eco-Building at the MN State Fair
+Didderent e-bike displays in the Eco Blding at the MN State Fair.

 Top 10 questions asked when selecting an e-bike.

-1. An e-bikes cost, and what about the Minnesota Tax Credit
+1. What do e-bikes cost, and what is the Minnesota Electric-Assisted Bicycle Rebate?

 Has the idea of touring by e-bike piqued your interest?

-There are many variables when buying an electric assist bike, including the distance you can ride and how you will use it; the number of times you can charge the battery; its weight (bike and battery); the warranty; and whether you will need to take out a loan to finance the bike?
-Along with a good warranty, the quality of standard parts or upgraded parts on the electric bike can increase the price from $2,000 to $6,000 or more.
-Plus, having adequate insurance coverage for possible damage, theft, and liability can increase the price.
+There are many variables when buying an E-bike, including the distance you can ride and how you will use it; the number of times you can charge the battery; its weight (bike and battery); the warranty; and whether you will need to take out a loan to finance the bike.
+Along with a good warranty, the quality of standard parts or upgraded parts on the e-bike can increase the price from $2,000 to $6,000 or more.
+Plus, having adequate insurance coverage for possible damage, theft, and liability can increase the cost.

 See more information on the cost of buying an e-bike here.

-What’s the skinny on the MN Electric-Assisted Bicycle Rebate
+What’s the latest on the MN Electric-Assisted Bicycle Rebate?

-Depending on your income, the credit maximum is $1,500.
-To qualify, an Individual must assign the credit at the time of purchase after July 1st to an eligible retailer that they have selected.
-This will reduce the cost of the e-bike purchased.
+The credit maximum is $1,500, depending on your income.
+To qualify, an individual must assign the credit at the time of purchase after July 1st to an eligible retailer in the rebate program.
+If you qualify, this will reduce the cost of purchasing an e-bike.
 For more information on the rebate, contact your local bike shop or see Minnesota Tax Changes.

 Enjoy the Micro-Mobility experience for hauling cargo or kids.

-To get an electric bike that will fit your needs over the next two to five years, find out if the bike shop or bike manufacturer (if buying online) offers a no- or low-interest loan, often for six to 36 months.
-Some lending institutions, like Affinity Plus, offer low-interest bicycle-specific loans and let you borrow 120% of the cost of the bike to allow you to buy accessories like helmets, locks, baskets/panniers, lights, etc.
+To get an electric bike that will fit your needs over the next two to five years, find out if the bike shop or bike manufacturer (if buying online) offers a no- or low-interest loan.
+Some lending institutions, like Affinity Plus, offer low-interest bicycle-specific loans and let you borrow 120% of the cost of the bike, allowing you to buy accessories like helmets, locks, baskets/panniers, lights, etc.

 See more information on financing here.

 Many bikes come with limited or full warranties.
-Typically, e-bikes may come with a 2-year warranty on parts, motors, and batteries.
+Typically, e-bikes may come with a 2-5 year warranty on parts, motors, and batteries.
 Some e-bike brands have a 5-year, “no questions asked” comprehensive warranty.
-So, learn what sort of warranty is being offered before you buy.
+Learn what sort of warranty is being offered before you buy.
 A reputable e-bike company will have its warranty information on its website.

 A warranty should be a part of the purchase price.

 It is recommended that you Insure your new bike.
-Check if your car, renter’s, or homeowners insurance can bundle an e-bike into your policy.
+Check if your car’s, renter’s, or homeowner’s insurance plan can bundle an e-bike into your policy.
 If not, look at an insurance company that often covers theft and collision protection for your e-bike, similar to automobile insurance.
 Many companies, like AAA and Velosurance, even offer roadside assistance for bicycles and e-bikes.

-See more information on warranties and insuring an e-bike Here.
+See more information on warranties and insuring an e-bike here.

-There are two types of motors: the wheel hub type and a center crank model pictured here.
+There are two types of motors: a wheel hub type and a center crank model pictured here.

 There are so many types of e-bikes available!
-First, what is your primary use for buying an e-bike?
+First, what is your primary use when buying an e-bike?
 Is it for commuting, hauling cargo, off-road riding, touring, or riding in winter conditions?
 Once you know how you will use the bike, check out the nationally defined classifications below and your state DOT statutes for e-bikes:

 • Class 1: e-bikes are pedal-assist only, no throttle, with a maximum speed of 20 mph